igemsoftware2019/Lambert_GA_FluoroCents/README.md

 Ambient Light Sensor
 ---------------

 The ambient light sensor is a photodetector found at the top of most smartphones.
 The sensor is intended to sense ambient light near the surface of the phone and dim the brightness of the phone accordingly.
-The ambient light sensor picks up electromagnetic energy in a limited range of wavelengths of visible light, but includes the wavelengths emitted by GFP (Pereira & Hosker, 2019).
+The ambient light sensor picks up electromagnetic energy in a limited range of wavelengths of visible light, but includes the wavelengths emitted by GFP [1].
 Lambert iGEM will manipulate the sensor and phone device to collect data about luminescence emitted by fluorescent samples, giving us tangible information about the total fluorescence found in a sample.
 Furthermore, the prevalence of sensors within smartphones allow for an accessible mechanism for this data collection.

 <div align="center"><center><img src="ALS_Clip_Art.png" align="center" /></center></div>
 <div align="center"><figcaption>